 The third quarter of the program introduces persuasive communications within the specific context of appellate advocacy.
 Students draft and rewrite an appellate brief and compete in a mandatory intra-scholastic moot court competition.
 Students master the difference between objective and persuasive legal writing.

-This course is distinct in its emphasis on crafting common forms of legal communications and documents based on a transactional setting, such as a real-estate deal, will-drafting issue, or business-organizations problem.
-In the context of a hypothetical deal or issue, students may craft engagement letters, offers, opinion letters, closing instructions, termination letters, or portions of contracts.
+This course emphasizes crafting common forms of legal communications and documents in a transactional setting, such as a real-estate deal, will-drafting, or business transactions.
+In the context of a hypothetical deal or legal issue, students craft engagement letters, offers, opinion letters, closing instructions, termination letters, or portions of contracts.
 Students learn to recognize and address conflicts of interest, negotiation points, objective and persuasive writing, and client-relations issues.

 The culmination of the Baylor Law experience is reached in Practice Court.
-This rigorous litigation-training simulation provides a kind of “life-lab” for future lawyers, teaching them time-management, efficiency, stress-control, evidence, procedural rules, litigation drafting, motion practice, and advocacy skills.
+This rigorous litigation-training simulation provides a unique learning opportunity for future lawyers, teaching them time-management, efficiency, stress-control, evidence, procedural rules, litigation drafting, motion practice, and advocacy skills.
 Each student prepares for real-world practice, whether as a negotiator or litigator.
 Practice Court covers a wide range of written assignments, from pretrial motions, to bench briefs, to discovery matters, to expert issues.
 The writing faculty is directly involved in reviewing student assignments, judging hearings, and providing feedback throughout the experience.